lcalmbach/gpt-translate/readme.md

   "fr": {}
 }
 ```
 The first language must be filled with texts, while all following language keys are generally empty.
-PolyglotGPT will translate all missing tags in the subsequent language sections:
+PolyglotGPT will translate all missing tags in the subsequent language sections.
+Texts that are found in the languages to be translated will not be translated again.
+You may therefore manually edit translated texts and these edits will be kept when resubmitting the json file for translation of new texts.
 ```
 {
   "en": {